Mortal Kombat Review

 I've been a fan of the Mortal Kombat series since the original game was released in the Arcades.
 While the past few entries of this beloved classic franchise have been a letdown, NetherRealm Studios has made sure that the latest installment lives up to the originals and surpasses them in every way.

 The Challenge Tower is another mode well worth spending countless hours in.
 It consists of quick matches with set parameters.
 For example, one has the requirement of a fatality to be performed, and another has the only way to attack is by lobbing body parts.
 These challenges come out of left field and make no sense, making the challenge tower enjoyable.
 There are 300 different challenges to complete.
 If you have koins to spare, you can skip challenges that give you too much trouble.
 If all you care about is getting to the 300th challenge, this is an effective method, but why rush through?
 The classic Test Your Might makes a triumphant return here in the challenge tower.
 Test your Luck is new to the series and sets options to the chosen match from a spinning wheel.
-I've had some ultimately work in my favor, but sometimes I've been completely screwed over.
+I've had some ultimately worked in my favor, but sometimes I've been completely screwed over.

 The game does include a pretty standard tutorial to help familiarize players of all skill levels with the gameplay of Mortal Kombat.
-Still, Nether Realm did not stop there, as they included a fatality tutorial.
-Using this allows fatalities to be practiced using any chosen character.
+Still, NetherRealm did not stop there, as they included a fatality tutorial.
+This allows players to practice fatalities with any chosen character.

 What is a Mortal Kombat game without fatalities?
 NetherRealm does not disappoint in this game.
-The fatalities have the same amount as creatively as the series are accustomed to.
+The fatalities have the same amount of creativity as the series is accustomed to.
 As a revamp to the series, there are a bunch of fatalities that pay homage to the klassic games.
-For example, instead of Kano ripping his opponent's heart out, he rips it out from the back and then crushes it in his massive paw.
+For example, instead of Kano ripping his opponent's heart out, he rips it out from the back and then crushes it in his massive hand.
 Another has him ripping the heart out and ripping his opponent's head off, shoving the head into the chest cavity.
 Sadly, Friendships and Brutalities do not make a return, but my personal favorite Babalities have been included.
+For the first time, Mortal Kombat has included a Tag Team mode.
+The partner can be called in to perform a special attack.

 Online consists of a few different game modes this time around.
 King of the Hill mode joins the standard public/private rooms that can be created.
 King of the Hill lobbies consists of up to 8 players.
 In this mode, the winner keeps playing while the loser gets swapped out with the next person in line.
 After a match, players can vote on the match by giving respect points to the winner.
 This is a great concept, but I could see it get abused by sore losers.
 On the PS3 version, players pick miniature Mortal Kombat characters to represent them on the King of the Hill screen, while 360 users get to use the avatars.